Projection Algorithms for Non-Convex Minimization with Application to Sparse Principal Component Analysis: Introduction

 The paper is organized as follows.
 In Section~\ref{GP} we analyze the gradient projection algorithm when the constraint set is nonconvex.
 Section~\ref{Scale} introduces and analyzes the approximate Newton scheme.
 Section~\ref{numerical} examines the performance of the algorithms in some numerical experiments based on classic examples found in the sparse PCA literature.

 {\bf Notation.} If $f:R^n\to R$ is differentiable, then $\nabla f (x)$ denotes the gradient of $f$, a row vector, while $g (x)$ denotes the gradient of $f$ arranged as a column vector.
 The subscript $k$ denotes the iteration number.
-In particular, $x_k$ is the $k$-th iterate in $x$ and $g_k = g(x_k)$.
-The $i$-th element of the $k$-th iterate is denoted $x_{ki}$. $\|\cdot \|$ denotes the Euclidean norm and $\|\cdot \|_0$ denotes cardinality (number of non-zero elements).
-If $x \in \mathbb{R}^n$, then the support of $\m{x}$ is the set of indices of nonzeros components:
+In particular, $x_k$ is the $k$-th $x$-iterate and $g_k = g(x_k)$.
+The $i$-th element of the $k$-th iterate is denoted $x_{ki}$.
+The Euclidean norm is denoted $\|\cdot \|$, while $\|\cdot \|_0$ denotes cardinality (number of non-zero elements).
+If $x \in \mathbb{R}^n$, then the support of $x$ is the set of indices of nonzeros components: